I received this email from one of my coworkers as we neared the 10th anniversary of the September 11, 2001 attacks.

 To contact me click here.

-Creative Commons License This work by Robert C. McLaughlin is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
+This work by Robert C. McLaughlin is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.